Harrybido2711/ML_Regression_HW2/project.md

 We will run the model evaluation script at most once every hour, and you may upload at most one model per hour.
 Your model script must take at most one minute to produce its test set predictions.
 The test set is roughly one third the size of the training set.
+Note that if you push multiple python scripts at the same time, the leaderboard autograder will arbitrarily choose (only) one of them to evaluate.
+To ensure the autograder evaluates the file you want to, have it be the most recently-modified `.py` file in the `project` folder.
+We are using Python's module structure so you can (for example) import from `src`.

 Every time the autograder evaluates models, it will create a new csv file of the results of all students' models.
 These results will be public to all